tgweber/fosc/README.md

 research data product.

 The classification supports 20 classes:
-* Mathematical Sciences,
+* Mathematical Sciences
-* Physical Sciences,
+* Physical Sciences
-* Chemical Sciences,
+* Chemical Sciences
-* Earth and Environmental Sciences,
+* Earth and Environmental Sciences
-* Biological Sciences,
+* Biological Sciences
-* Agricultural and Veterinary Sciences,
+* Agricultural and Veterinary Sciences
-* Information and Computing Sciences,
+* Information and Computing Sciences
-* Engineering and Technology,
+* Engineering and Technology
-* Medical and Health Sciences,
+* Medical and Health Sciences
-* Built Environment and Design,
+* Built Environment and Design
-* Education,
+* Education
-* Economics,
+* Economics
-* Commerce, Management, Tourism and Services,
+* Commerce, Management, Tourism and Services
-* Studies in Human Society,
+* Studies in Human Society
-* Psychology and Cognitive Sciences,
+* Psychology and Cognitive Sciences
-* Law and Legal Studies,
+* Law and Legal Studies
-* Studies in Creative Arts and Writing,
+* Studies in Creative Arts and Writing
-* Language, Communication and Culture,
+* Language, Communication and Culture
-* History and Archaeology,
+* History and Archaeology
 * Philosophy and Religious Studies

 These classes are very similar to the [ANZSRC (Australian and New Zealand Standard Research Classification)](https://www.abs.gov.au/ausstats/abs@.nsf/0/6BB427AB9696C225CA2574180004463E) classification,